C-Otto/BitBook/documentation/example.md

 OK
 ```

-## Descriptions
+## Address Descriptions
 It is possible to add descriptions to addresses.
 This can help to identify different wallets
 (phone, coldstorage, laptop, ...), or add information about foreign addresses
 (exchange name, personal contact, ...).
 To set a description for an address, you may use the command `set-address-description`: